 You need to define the procedure you plan to use to make the funds available to the scholarship recipient.
 Then, you must get preapproval from the IRS on that procedure.

 Under IRS rules, your foundation needs to meet the legal definition of “charitable” to achieve tax-exempt status.
 When you are setting up your foundation, you will go through all the procedures and paperwork to make sure you follow the regulations that govern charitable organizations.

 However, once your foundation is up and running, you must ensure it stays in compliance with the restrictions placed on tax-exempt organizations.
 The IRS provides a compliance guide for private foundations.
 The guide includes a list of actions that may compromise a foundation’s tax-exempt status.
 Some of these activities are accruing a substantial amount of money, making conflict-of-interest investments, and participating in political campaigns.

 As you can see, setting up your own private foundation is a complicated process.
 Fortunately, it’s not the only way to create a scholarship.
 If you go through a scholarship management organization, you can avoid all the hassle of dealing with the IRS.
 A good scholarship platform handles all the paperwork for you so you can make and accept tax-deductible donations to your scholarship fund.

-How To Start A Scholarship Fund Today
+The Best Way to Start a Scholarship Fund Today

-Frequently Asked Questions On How To Start Scholarship Funds
+Frequently Asked Questions on How to Start Scholarship Funds

 Get answers to some of the most common questions about starting a scholarship.